Polymorphic Iterable Sequential Effect Systems: Iteration

-This suggests the following operator as the definition for our underlying closure operator:
+These considerations, along with the standard result that closure operators are in bijective correspondence with their ranges, suggests the following operator as the definition for our underlying partial closure operator:

-We map x to the minimum subidempotent element greater than both $x$ and $I$, when the intersection is non-empty.
-For this to define a valid partial closure operator, we must show that the mapping above is defined (in particular, the minimum exists) or is undefined \emph{because the intersection is empty} for each element.
+We map x to the minimum subidempotent element greater than both $x$ and $I$ --- the minimum iterable element greater than $x$ --- when the intersection is non-empty and has a unique least element with respect to $\sqsubseteq$.\footnote{$\mathsf{min}$ here is the partial operator which returns the unique least element if it exists, and is otherwise undefined.
+We do not require the effects to have minima, or for even binary meets to exist: we merely require that $\mathsf{min}$ returns an element $y$ if and only if $\forall z\in{x\uparrow}\cap\iter{Q}\ldotp y\sqsubseteq z \land (z\sqsubseteq y\Rightarrow z=y)$.} For this to define a valid partial closure operator, we must show that the mapping above is defined (in particular, the minimum exists) or is undefined \emph{because the intersection is empty} for each element.
 The latter case (the intersection is empty) can occur when there is no join of $x$ and $I$, or there are no subidempotent elements greater than (or equal to) $x\sqcup I$.
 This partial function could fail to be a partial closure operator if there exists some $y$ for which ${y\uparrow}\cap{I\uparrow}\cap\mathsf{SubIdem}(Q)$ is non-empty but does not have a unique least element (i.e., it has two or more minimal elements, or an infinite descending chain of subidempotents).
-Attempting to use such a partial function as a closure operator would let the minimal elements would be their own iteration result when present (which we desire), but the lack of a minimum for subidempotents above $y$ would mean the function was not everywhere-defined on a downward-closed subset (hence, not a partial closure operator).
+Attempting to use such a partial function as a closure operator would let the minimal elements be their own iteration result when present (which we desire), but the lack of a minimum for subidempotents above $y$ would mean the function was not everywhere-defined on a downward-closed subset (hence, not a partial closure operator).

 The requirement that when the intersection is non-empty there is a least element is not necessarily true in all effect quantales, as it is not implied by the effect quantale axioms.
-For this reason we identify the subclass of all effect quantales for which the mapping above is a partial closure operator: the \emph{laxly iterable} effect quantales.\footnote{The ``laxly'' prefix contrasts against an overly-strict definition in the early version of this work~\cite{ecoop17}.
-The details of the distinction are discussed in Appendix \ref{apdx:comparison}.}
+For this reason we identify the subclass of all effect quantales for which the mapping above is a partial closure operator: the \emph{principally iterable} effect quantales.\footnote{Appendix \ref{apdx:comparison} explains the difference between this definition and the narrower range of effect quantales studied in the early version of this work~\cite{ecoop17}.}